Swamp Think

 Mystie River

 And then there are the sort of noxious bubbles of swamp gas that one typically experiences on Mystery Science Theatre 3000 ((1988-1999) –– Riff raft.)
-More on MST3000 in a future post, but suffice it to say that these films are so bad that they provide punchlines for space-borne jokes on the Satellite of Love that don't even need to land.
+More on MST3000 in a future post, but suffice it to say that these films are so bad that they provide punchlines for space-borne jokes on the Satellite of Love that don't ever need to land.

 The She-Creature (1956) –– See hag.